 Game Plan For An AF Thanksgiving That’s Juicy, Not Dry!

-POV: when your 22 year old blows your mind by cooking the entire Thanksgiving meal, from soup to nuts, in her small Paris apartment, including homemade rolls and homemade butter. xoxo
+POV (from 2 years ago) when your 22 year old blows your mind by cooking the entire Thanksgiving meal, from soup to nuts, in her small Paris apartment, including homemade rolls and homemade butter. xoxo

-Alcohol is as integral to Thanksgiving as the turkey and the pie.
+Alcohol is as baked into the Thanksgiving tradition as the turkey and the pie.
 In fact, the night before is one of the biggest bar nights in the calendar year.
 And in my 25 years in the wine industry, Thanksgiving was all about the new wine releases and open houses and events with lots of wine.
 It’s no wonder that I, and all of my clients approach this holiday with trepidation or outright anxiety.
 But rest assured I’ve got you covered with a comprehensive plan that covers mindset shifts, what to bring, what to say, and how to debrief after it’s over.
 Read this ahead of the holiday and pick and choose the parts that speak to you.

 MINDSET